 For versatility over a kitchen layout, opt for freestanding units.
 Whether you need to create extra space for entertaining or simply fancy a new look every now and again, this unfitted Milton Oak kitchen island, £1,700, and Milton Oak drinks cabinet, £1,400, both from Laura Ashley, have a chunky real wood design perfect for an old farmhouse.

 Thought to date back to the 17th century, the classic Welsh dresser has become a mainstay of the traditional farmhouse kitchen.
 A timeless piece, it's worth investing in either a good quality antique version or new handmade version which will stand the test of time and can be passed down the generations.
-While the base cabinets and drawers offer ample storage for crockery and cutlery, the open shelves are ideal for displaying treasured pieces.
+While the base cabinets and drawers offer ample kitchen storage for crockery and cutlery, the open shelves are ideal for displaying treasured pieces.

-A mixture of stand-alone appliances and just two freestanding units help keep this kitchen feeling spacious, the homeowners cleverly created extra storage by converting a cupboard into a larder and choosing multifunctional bench box.
+A mixture of stand-alone appliances and just two freestanding units helps create an open-plan kitchen that feels spacious; the homeowners cleverly created extra storage by converting a cupboard into a larder and choosing multi-functional bench box.

 6. Add a freestanding kitchen island

-Whether your kitchen is fitted or composed of freestanding units a moveable kitchen islands is a really handy addition.
+Whether your kitchen is fitted or composed of freestanding units a moveable kitchen island is a really handy addition.
 A brilliant way to zone social and cooking spaces, they can be repositioned when extra space is needed, plus create extra workspace.